carpentries/instructor-training/_extras/checkout.md

 If you have difficulty submitting your lesson contribution in AMY, please email us at [instructor.training@carpentries.org](mailto:instructor.training@carpentries.org) -- we would like to know about your problem and can help to get you logged in.
 However, if you would like to submit your contribution before you receive a response from us, you can use [this form](https://docs.google.com/forms/d/e/1FAIpQLSeMBOj5Rdh8Mgk0ebRbeRyHhGHKbItdft6avWuEzmeg8CgWbA/viewform) as an alternative.

 You can track your progress by [logging into AMY here](https://amy.carpentries.org).

+### Alternatives to GitHub
+All Carpentries curricula (including this one) are hosted on GitHub.
+Learning to interact on GitHub can have many benefits, including the ability to contribute to other open-source projects!
+However, we understand that there are many reasons why trainees may wish to avoid engaging on GitHub.
+That's ok!

+If you do not use GitHub, you may submit your lesson contribution via [this form](https://docs.google.com/forms/d/e/1FAIpQLSeMBOj5Rdh8Mgk0ebRbeRyHhGHKbItdft6avWuEzmeg8CgWbA/viewform).
+A Carpentries Core Team member will create an issue based on the relevant repository, and will send you a link so that you may view any responses.

 > ## Help Wanted: Breaking Down Barriers